bdrupieski/bdrupieski.github.io/_posts/2016-09-13-anchors-in-jekyll-blog.md

 #### Tables

 I also wanted to generate anchors for tables.
 There's no standard meta-data for tables like there is with the alt property for images to extract and use for the id text.
-However I can still define the alt property myself if I want a customized id text to make the links look nicer other than an incremented number for the index of the table on the page.
+However, I can still define the alt property myself if I want a customized id text to make the links look nicer other than an incremented number for the index of the table on the page.
 This snippet will pick up this alt property and set the table's id with it:

 ```js
 // if a table has the "alt" property, use it to set the table's